gardener/dashboard/docs/operations/customization.md

 Then, swap in the base64 encoded version of your files where needed.

-## Example
+## Customization Example

-The following example configuration in `values.yaml` shows some of the possibilities to achieve a custom theming and branding:
+The following example configuration in `values.yaml` shows most of the possibilities to achieve a custom theming and branding:

 ```yaml
 global: